microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 In this lab you will discover how GitHub Advanced Security (GHAS) can improve the security in your repositories without slowing development of your teams.

-This cover 3 main pilars:
+You will cover 3 main pilars:

 - Dependabot
 - Code scanning
 - Secret scanning

-Dependabot serves as an automated dependency management tool, ensuring that project dependencies remain current.
+**Dependabot** serves as an automated dependency management tool, ensuring that project dependencies remain current.
 It actively monitors libraries and frameworks utilized in a project, automatically creating pull requests to update dependencies to their most recent secure versions.
 By addressing vulnerabilities in outdated dependencies, Dependabot contributes to maintaining a secure and stable development environment.

-Code scanning plays a crucial role in GitHub Advanced Security, examining source code for security vulnerabilities and coding mistakes.
+**Code scanning** plays a crucial role in GitHub Advanced Security, examining source code for security vulnerabilities and coding mistakes.
 It utilizes static analysis methods to detect potential issues like SQL injection, cross-site scripting, and buffer overflows.
 By delivering automated feedback directly in the pull request workflow, code scanning empowers developers to tackle vulnerabilities early in the development lifecycle.

-Secret scanning detects and mitigates inadvertent exposure of sensitive information like API keys and tokens within source code.
+**Secret scanning** detects and mitigates inadvertent exposure of sensitive information like API keys and tokens within source code.
 By searching for predefined patterns and signatures associated with sensitive data, secret scanning promptly addresses potential security risks.
 It defaults to accurate patterns provided by a GitHub Partner, but custom patterns can be created for specific use cases.
 Notably, secret scanning includes push protection, which proactively prevents secret leaks during code commits, and provides an easy way to view and remediate alerts directly within GitHub.

 Let's try these features!